playframework/playframework/documentation/manual/working/javaGuide/main/sql/JavaJPA.md

 }
 ```

-If your action perfoms only queries, you can set the `readOnly` attribute to `true`:
+If your action runs only queries, you can set the `readOnly` attribute to `true`:

 ```
 @Transactional(readOnly=true)